 Despite strong forces of globalization, sociocultural sameness does not increase.
 Power tensions and violent conflicts continue to persist and even erupt.
 Why?
 To answer this question, we need an anthropological analysis of the relation between cultural diversity and power within the process of sociocultural transformation.
 The Master's program Cultural Anthropology: Sociocultural Transformation (CASTOR) equips you with the knowledge and skills to make this analysis.

 This two-year Master has a strong international focus, and it introduces you to the complex interplay of cultural diversity and power in Africa, Asia, Europe, Latin America, and the Caribbean.
 You’ll conduct ethnographic fieldwork abroad.

-Several courses offer an interdisciplinary setting, in which you can explore topics that relate not only to anthropology but also to e.g. political sociology, social justice, and psychology.
+Several courses offer an interdisciplinary setting, in which you can explore topics that relate not only to anthropology, but also to other areas, such as political sociology, social justice, and psychology.

-	The Master in Cultural Anthropology: Sociocultural Transformation prepares you for a research career, in academia ((including further Ph.D. training), in other research institutes or in private enterprises.
-From the foundation of your Bachelor’s degree, this Master’s program trains you to operate as a qualified cultural anthropologist.
+The Master's Cultural Anthropology: Sociocultural Transformation prepares you for a research career, in academia (including further Ph.D. training), in other research institutes or in private companies.
+On the foundation of your Bachelor’s degree, this Master’s program trains you to operate as a qualified cultural anthropologist.
 As a science practitioner, you'll develop the academic skills and knowledge necessary to initiate and develop groundbreaking research on the relationship between cultural diversity and power within the process of sociocultural transformation.
-Being educated at Utrecht University makes sure that you are equipped with a strong methodological basis.
+Being educated at Utrecht University guarantees that you are equipped with a strong methodological basis.

 This school offers programs in: